zoul0813/zeal-cc/docs/CALLING_CONVENTION.md

 This document describes the current calling convention for the Zeal C Compiler.
-It is partially implemented: parameters are stack-based and accessed via an `IX` frame, while locals are still emitted as globals.
+It is partially implemented: parameters are stack-based and accessed via an `IX` frame, with locals stored in the same stack frame.

 ## Goals
 - Simple stack-based argument passing.